-The previously used Med A/B forms have undergone a revision.
-As a result of this process, a pool of new forms was created, from which data managers should pick the forms relevant to a specific time point or situation within the patient's treatment or life.
-The new forms can be divided into the core dataset and the extended dataset.
-At the moment or writing this document, only the core dataset is available.
+The data collection forms can be divided into the core dataset and the extended dataset.
+At the moment of writing this document, only the core dataset is available.

 - Core dataset: this is the minimum essential data that must be provided by all member centres for their consenting patients.
-The current manual is only focusing on the core dataset. - Extended dataset: this is additional information that can be provided by centres to keep more details on a patient's medical history, or if the EBMT working party requests this information for a specific study.
+The current manual is only focusing on the core dataset.
+The core dataset consists of a set of forms from which data managers should pick the forms relevant to a specific time point or situation within the patient's treatment or life. - Extended dataset: this is additional information that can be provided by centres to keep more details on a patient's medical history, or if the EBMT working party requests this information for a specific study.
 It includes items with more detailed questions that are relevant to most studies conducted by EBMT Working Parties.
 Data from the extended dataset is collected through a number of additional forms and can only be entered in addition to the core dataset.
 Extended dataset collection as a functionality is not available in the first release of the EBMT Registry and will be added in later versions of the application.